 The comparative analysis in this Management's Discussion and Analysis of Financial Condition and Results of Operations is based on net sales and cost of sales.
-However, gross margin as a percentage of net sales and operating margin as a percentage of net sales represent non-GAAP measures.
+However, gross margin as a percentage of net sales represent non-GAAP measures.
 The Corporation presents these ratios based on net sales, as it is consistent with the basis by which management reviews the Corporation's operating results.
 Further, management believes it is consistent with the basis by which investors analyze the Corporation's operating results given that freight and delivery revenues and costs represent pass-throughs and have no profit mark-up.
 Gross margin and operating margin calculated as percentages of total revenues represent the most directly comparable financial measures calculated in accordance with generally accepted accounting principles ("GAAP").